carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-Intro.md

 To read more about additional error/loss measurements, visit [sklearn's metrics documentation](https://scikit-learn.org/stable/modules/model_evaluation.html).

 > ## More on R-squared
-> Some of the below is paraphrased from (make sure to go back and rephrase in own words -- use different examples at least): https://www.statology.org/good-r-squared-value
 >
-> R-squared is a measure of how well a linear regression model “fits” a dataset (i.e., the proportion of the variance in the response variable that can be explained by the predictor variable(s)).
->
-> The value for R-squared can range from 0 to 1.
-A value of 0 indicates that the response variable cannot be explained by the predictor variable at all.
-A value of 1 indicates that the response variable can be perfectly explained without error by the predictor variable.
-In practice, you will likely never see a value of 0 or 1 for R-squared.
-Instead, you’ll likely encounter some value between 0 and 1. ""
->
-> Our above example model is able to explain roughly 27% of the variance in the test dataset.
-Is this a “good” value for R-squared?
->
-> **Hint**: The answer to this question depends on your objective for the regression model.
-This relates back to the two tangentially related goals of *explaining* vs *predicting*, namely:
->
-> 1. Are you interested in *explaining* the relationship between the predictor(s) and the response variable?
->
-> OR
->
-> 2. Are you interested in *predicting* the response variable?
->
-> Depending on the objective, the answer to "What is a good value for R-squared?" will be different.
->
 > > ## Solution
 > >
-> > #### Explaining the Relationship Between the Predictor(s) and the Response Variable
-> > If your main objective for your regression model is to explain the relationship(s) between the predictor(s) and the response variable, the R-squared is mostly irrelevant.
-A predictor variable that consistently relates to a change in the response variable is typically always interesting — regardless of the the effect size.
-> >
-> > For example, suppose in the regression example from above, you see that the coefficient  for the predictor YearBuilt is 100 and that it's statistically significant.
-This means that an increase of one in YearBuilt  is associated with an average increase of \$100 dollars in final sale price.
-> >
-> > Whether the R-squared value for this regression model is 0.2 or 0.9 doesn’t change this interpretation.
-Since you are simply interested in the relationship between YearBuilt and final sale price, you don't have to be overly concerned with the R-square value of the model.
-> >
-> > #### Predicting the Response Variable
-> > If your main objective is to predict the value of the response variable accurately using the predictor variable, then R-squared is important.
-> >
-> > In general, the larger the R-squared value, the more precisely the predictor variables are able to predict the value of the response variable.
-> >
-> > How high an R-squared value needs to be depends on how precise you need to be.
-For example, in scientific studies, the R-squared may need to be above 0.95 for a regression model to be considered reliable.
-In other domains, an R-squared of just 0.3 may be sufficient if there is extreme variability in the dataset.
-> >
-> > To find out what is considered a “good” R-squared value, you will need to explore what R-squared values are generally accepted in your particular field of study.
 > >
 > {:.solution}
 {:.challenge}